nerdErg/swagger4jaxrs/README.md

 http://localhost:<port>/<host-app-context>/api-docs
 ```

-If you are get the JSON with your API declaration, tehn we are ready to see if ca display it in the [Swagger-UI](https://github.com/wordnik/swagger-ui) way trying this url in your browser:
+If you are get the JSON with your API declaration, then we are ready to see if can display it in the [Swagger-UI](https://github.com/wordnik/swagger-ui) way trying this url in your browser:

 ```
 http://localhost:<port>/<host-app-context>/showRestApi